khoaxuantu/SudoMeLy/.github/CONTRIBUTING.md

 - All public API methods **must be documented**.

 ## <a name="commit"></a> Commit Message Format

-_This specification is inspired by and supersedes the [SudoMely commit message format][commit-message-format]._

 We have very precise rules over how our Git commit messages must be formatted.
 This format leads to **easier to read commit history**.